Upcoming Seniors Bus Trip

 The principal aim of Neighbour Day is to build better relationships with the people who live around us, especially the elderly and vulnerable.
 Neighbours are important because good relationships with others can and do change communities.
 Social connection also makes us feel better as it helps prevent loneliness, isolation and depression.
 Neighbour Day brings together like-minded people, resources, and organisations to grow stronger, well connected communities.

-The Springwood Neighbourhood Centre will be open on the Sunday 26th morning, from 9am to 12pm.
-Feel free to pop in and meet some of the staff and volunteers at your local Neighbourhood Centre.
+The Springwood Neighbourhood Centre was open on the Sunday 26th morning, from 9am to 12pm.
+It was great to see people coming in and helping us celebrate.

 International Women’s Day 2017

-International Women’s Day 2017 will be celebrated at the Blue Mountains Theatre and Community Hub, room 1, from 8.30am to 10.30am, on Friday March 10th.
+International Women’s Day 2017 was celebrated at the Blue Mountains Theatre and Community Hub, room 1, from 8.30am to 10.30am, on Friday March 10th.